biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 - `cargo codegen-bindings`, it will update the TypeScript types released inside the JS APIs;

-- `cargo codegen-schema`, it will update the JSON Schema file of the configuration, used by VSCode.
+- `cargo codegen-schema`, it will update the JSON Schema file of the configuration, used by the npm packages.

 ### Commit your work